supersimplesuper/docs/website/docs/software_partners/explanations/modules/tax_details.md

 ## Coming soon

-* EmplpoyerTick integration to validate the TFN with the ATO.
+* EmployerTick integration to validate the TFN with the ATO.